-Building innovation – Carbon fibers from Toho Tenax drive innovation in construction and design.
+Building innovation – Tenax® carbon fibers from Teijin drive innovation in construction and design.

 Carbon fiber is exceptionally versatile in the civil engineering field thanks to its high strength and flexibility.
 It can be used to restore existing structures of e.g. streets and bridges just as efficiently as it can be used to reinforce brand new ones.